See the results of our 2022 Personal Finance Study!

 No. 11: Limit the beverage options

 It might impress your family to have a fully stocked bar so they can DIY any cocktail they can imagine, but additional options invite extra costs.
-If you’re serving the hard stuff, don’t be afraid to go for the cheap option and get some bottles of juice or soda to mix it with it.
+If you’re serving the hard stuff, don’t be afraid to go for the cheap option and get some bottles of juice or soda to mix with it.

 No. 12: Do a little math

 “Do you want or need a whole turkey?” asks Hugh?
 “Maybe roasting a turkey breast or some turkey thighs might be better.”
-Thighs tend to be moister and are easier and quicker to cook.
+Thighs tend to be moist, and are easier and quicker to cook.

 Or maybe, just maybe … you don’t need a turkey.
 We know, we know, that’s bordering on blasphemy, but if you have family or friends who prefer chicken anyway, it could be the cheaper option.

 You’re not going to buy stale bread, or as they try to call it, “croutons,” from the store, are you?
 That’s a sucker’s game!
 Save up your bread for a week or so before Thanksgiving and use that for crispy stuffing.
 Just make sure it doesn’t get moldy.
 Store it in the fridge to help prevent catastrophe.

 Then drizzle that turkey gravy over the stuffing … mmmmmm.
 Sorry, we got distracted for a second there.